daddiovaro44/SCC-Project/README.md

 # Formula 1 Tyre Compound Prediction App

+Prediction application which can be used from any racing team using different tyre compound for their races.

+It is called Formula 1 because uses a dataset based on 2019-present kind of compound used for the highest motorsport category: soft, medium, hard, intermediate and wet.

+To use it for you how kind of racing change the dataset and execute the preparation of the data to match with the code of this repository.

 ## Data

 Data used in this application are collected from [Fast-F1](https://github.com/theOehrly/Fast-F1/tree/master) repository.
 We decided to use part of this data, information from 2019 to 2023 are retrived, filtered and ready to use.
 Then are saved in the `./data/` directory.